One day in Siracusa, Sicily: how to see the best of Siracusa you in a day

 This part of town also has some nice shops and plenty of restaurants, so it is particularly pleasant for a lazy stroll and relaxed sightseeing.

-The first Syracuse landmark you will encounter and, in my opinion, the one that alone makes a visit to Syracuse more than worth it, is the duomo.
+The first Siracusa landmark you will encounter and, in my opinion, the one that alone makes a visit to Siracusa more than worth it, is the duomo.

-The duomo of Syracuse is one of the most beautiful churches in Italy and appears in front of you pretty suddenly.
+The duomo of Siracusa is one of the most beautiful churches in Italy and appears in front of you pretty suddenly.

 The view is out of this world, the piazza being one of the most beautiful squares in Italy, and the surprises do not finish here.